 Liquid deicing brines are popular and effective materials for winter road maintenance.
-However liquids and solids are very different in practice.
+However, liquids and solids are very different in practice.
 Liquids are effective “anti-icers” (i.e. applied BEFORE the storm to prevent ice-road bonding), but should not be used as “deicers” (i.e. applied during or after the storm to tackle snowpack), especially as temperatures start dropping.
-With chemical liquids such as brine, you are applying 23% chemical and 77% water.
+With chemical liquids such as brine, you are applying 23% chemicals and 77% water.
 With solid applications you are applying 100% active material.
 The current practice of simultaneously applying liquid and solid deicers is also proving to be a very effective deicing method.
-In a nutshell, where “dilution” is an issue, such as in heavy precipitation solid application is the best approach.
+In a nutshell, where “dilution” is an issue, such as in heavy precipitation, solid application is the best approach.
 Loss of product from the road surface during application is a problem for all solid deicers.
 This can be minimized by pre-wetting the product at the spinner and by cautious application techniques and can activate and accelerate the melt rate when placed in contact with the snowpack.